emrgnt-cmplxty/fermi/docs/0.old/tutorials/contracts/assemblyscript-workshop.md

 - a scavenger hunt through several AssemblyScript projects to get you quickly oriented
 - a debugging challenge to fix a few failing unit tests with broken contracts
-- a development lifecycle challenge to guide you through Axion platform tools for testing
+- a development lifecycle challenge to guide you through Fermi platform tools for testing
 - a design challenge to create new contracts and related models that satisfy a set of requirements